Sealdah–Ballia Express: Facility

 This train features a 2AC, a 3AC, a HA-1 AC, Sleeper Class and general sitting type of coaches.
 All the classes except general class require prior reservation.
 Tatkal scheme is available in this train, whereas pantry car facility is unavailable.
 This train is very popular among travelers; as a result of this people have to book their tickets at least four months in advance and even in some cases the Tatkal tickets are unavailable due to their high demand.
 This is one of the most important train in this route after Purvanchal Express via Mau.

 Train detail

 Traction

-It is now hauled by Electric Loco Shed, Howrah based WAP 4 throughout the entire journey.